How to experimentally evaluate the adiabatic condition for quantum annealing: Our method for evaluating the adiabatic condition

-This means that, if an experimentalist can temporarily change the coefficient of the Pauli matrices as a cosine function, it is possible to realize the Hamiltonian $\mathcal{H}_{\mathrm{ext}}(t)$.
-Since the problem Hamiltonian usually contains two-body interaction terms, we need to change the interaction coupling strength.
-Such a technique has been developed in superconducting circuits \cite{bialczak2011fast}.
+Thus, if we can temporarily change the coefficient of the Pauli matrices to a cosine function, it is possible to realize the Hamiltonian $\mathcal{H}_{\mathrm{ext}}(s)$.
+As the problem Hamiltonian usually contains two-body interaction terms, we must change the interaction coupling strength.
+Such a technique has been developed for superconducting circuits~\cite{bialczak2011fast}.

-Here, we explain the dynamics of the system in the third step of our scheme, which is crucial to measure the adiabatic condition.

-We begin by describing a simplified scenario where the dynamics is adiabatic at the second and fourth step, and we will consider more general cases later.
-For simplicity, we omit the expression of ``$(t_{1})$'' to mention $\mathcal{H}_{\rm QA}(t_{1})$ or $\dot{\mathcal{H}}_{\rm QA}(t_{1})$ in the following part of this section.
-In our proposal, the measurements will be performed by sweeping the time period $\tau$, and so we treat $\tau$ as a variable in the reminder of this section unless otherwise mentioned.
-Let us diagonalize $\mathcal{H}_{\mathrm{QA}}$ as follows.
+Here, we describe the dynamics of the system in the third step of our scheme, which is crucial for measuring the adiabatic condition.
+We begin by describing a simplified scenario in which the dynamics is adiabatic in the second and fourth steps, and we will consider more general cases later.
+For simplicity, we omit the expression of ``$(s_{1})$'' to mention $\mathcal{H}_{\rm QA}(s_{1})$ or $\dot{\mathcal{H}}_{\rm conv}(s_{1})$ in the remainder of this section.
+In our proposal, the measurements are performed while sweeping the time period $\tau$; hence, we treat $\tau$ as a variable in the remainder of this section unless mentioned otherwise.